Paris Travel Guide (2023): What to Expect

 Metro Tickets

-The old-style paper tickets, that you could be in a set of 10 known as a carnet, are gone forever.
-This has been replaced by the Navigo Easy Pass which you can have on your phone if you like.
+The bulk packs have been replaced by the Navigo Easy Pass which you can have on your phone if you like.
 I recommend the Bonjour RATP app for you to get all the latest info.
-And check out my Paris metro guide.
+Check out my Paris metro guide.

 Restaurant closures